bachtran/laravel-property/README.md

 ## Intro
-This is an application built with Laravel that provide a number of API endpoints to the datasets in the CSV files in `storage/app/`:
+This is an application built with Laravel that provides a number of API endpoints to the datasets in the CSV files in `storage/app/`:

 - `/api/properties` POST json object `{"guid": "1234", "suburb": "Sydney", "state": "NSW", "country": "Australia"}`